gary083/sentiment_classifier_tf/README.md

 # sentiment_classifier
 ## How to run it :<br>
+  you can get training data and model here : https://goo.gl/dfGIHs<br>
   * train : `$ python3 main.py -train`<br>
   * test  : `$ python3 main.py -test`<br>
+  training data need to put in the directory `data/`, model save in the directory 'save/'<br>

 ## environment : <br>
 tensorflow-gpu (1.0.1)<br>
 Keras (2.0.2)